Part of going to any new destination is trying out the local cuisine. But that should also extend to the local tipples too!

 In the 1960s, a kumquat liqueur distillery opened in Corfu Town, owned by the Mavromatis family, and it remains there today.
 This Greek liquor is one of the island’s biggest exports, and once you taste it, you’ll see why.

 It has a sweet taste and around 22% alcohol content.
 The beverage is made by preserving the fruit in a sugar syrup, giving it that sweet, almost golden taste.

 Mastika – Chios

 Mastika is probably one of the oldest drinks in the country, as its production dates back around 2500 years.
-It’s though that Hippocrates himself enjoyed a tipple, and many believed that the drink could help with digestive problems.
+It’s thought that Hippocrates himself enjoyed a tipple, and many believed that the drink could help with digestive problems.

 Tsikoudia is made from the skins of grapes, and they’re left for a few weeks to ferment before being distilled.
-You’ll find several different brands of the drink across Crete, which are exported outwards and they vary in strength.
+You’ll find several different brands of the drink across Crete, which are exported outwards and vary in strength.
 This can be anything from a still strong 40% all the way up to an extremely strong 65%.
 So, if you’re going to try this, proceed with caution.

 Tsipouro is a popular drink that is another very strong option – it can be anything between 40-60% alcohol content, so again, be careful!
 It’s been made since around the 14th century across the country but originated on Mount Athos, created by Greek Orthodox monks.
 Nowadays, you’ll find it across the country and even as far as Macedonia.

 The traditional way to drink Tsipouro is over ice and with food – to soak it up!
 Like Tsikoudia, this drink is made from grape skins but also vines.
 You’ll find many different brands of Tispouro, and it’s a very popular drink with a very strong flavor, again, not dissimilar to the Turkish raki you may have tried in the past.